 Many journals have both print and online equivalents.
 Reference the version that you have used.

-As long as the reference provides enough bibliographic information to allow it to be located by the reader then additional elements, such as [Online], database title or URL should not be included.
+As long as the reference provides enough bibliographic information to allow it to be located by the reader then additional elements, such as [Online] or database title should not be included.

 However, the URL or DOI must be included when referencing an article that is only available online (as in the example below).